Henri Bounameaux

-Henri Bounameaux is a known clinical faculty and Professor of Medicine (hon), specialized in internal and vascular medicine (angiology), and general medicine.
+Henri Bounameaux is a professor of medicine specialized in internal and vascular medicine (angiology), as well as general medicine.

-Professor Bounameaux served as the Dean of Faculty of medicine at the University of Geneva, Switzerland.
-Presently, Professor Bounameaux is a distinguished professor of the University of Geneva and the President of the Swiss Academy of Medical Sciences (SAMS).
+Bounameaux served as the Dean of Faculty of Medicine at the University of Geneva, Switzerland.
+He is an emeritus professor at the University of Geneva and served as president of the Swiss Academy of Medical Sciences (SAMS) from 2020 to 2024.

-Professor Bounameaux has authored numerous research papers and several review papers.
-His research interests cover all aspects related to the prevention, diagnosis, and treatment of venous thromboembolism.
+Bounameaux's research interests relate to the prevention, diagnosis, and treatment of venous thromboembolism.
 His main contribution to the field relates to the non-invasive work-up of suspected pulmonary embolism, particularly the use of fibrin D-dimer.
 He was among the first scientists in the late eighties to suggest that this dosage in the patient plasma allowed to safely rule out venous thromboembolism, which was demonstrated in subsequent publications of the Geneva research group.
-He was among the first scientists in the late eighties to suggest that this dosage in the patient plasma allowed to safely rule out venous thromboembolism, which was demonstrated in the subsequent publications of the Geneva research group.

 Early life and education

+Bounameaux was born in 1953 and spent his early childhood in the Belgian Congo (now the Democratic Republic of the Congo), living in Lubumbashi until 1967.
+His father Yves Bounameaux was Chief of medicine and Dean of the Faculty of medicine there.

+After relocating to Switzerland at the age of 14, he pursued medical studies at the University of Basel, where he earned his medical degree in 1978.
+He later moved to Geneva in 1980, where he established his clinical and academic career.

-Henri Bounameaux completed his primary and secondary education at Lubumbashi (Belgian Congo, Zaïre) and Baccalaureate type C from St.-Louis, France in 1971.
+Bounameaux completed his primary and secondary education in Lubumbashi (then Belgian Congo, later Zaïre) and obtained a Baccalauréat Type C in 1971 from St.-Louis, France.

-He received his medical degree and post-graduate specialization from the Faculty of medicine, University of Basel, and is board-certified in internal and vascular medicine (angiology).
+He received his medical degree and post-graduate specialization from the Faculty of Medicine, University of Basel, and is board-certified in internal and vascular medicine (angiology).
 He completed the post-doctoral education from Center for Thrombosis and Vascular Research, Belgium.